 Setting up a crayfish tank is pretty easy.
 In most cases, it really does not matter much which species you want to keep, for example, it can be Procambarus alleni, Cherax destructor, Brazos Dwarf Crayfish, Dwarf Mexican crayfish, Procarambus Clarkii, Marbled crayfish, etc. the process and principles will be the same.

-All we need is a standard aquarium, an inert substrate on the bottom of the tank, an aquarium filter, and air-pump.
+All we need is a standard aquarium, an inert substrate on the bottom of the tank, an aquarium filter, and an air pump.
 Fill it with water.
 Wait until the nitrogen cycle finishes and add crayfish to its new home.
 Sounds simple, isn’t it?

 An Introduction to Crayfish Keeping